Penguinmaster2001/minigrep_pedagogical_Rust_project/README.md

 # Minigrep

-My implementation of the project in [Chapter 12](https://doc.rust-lang.org/stable/book/ch12-00-an-io-project.html) of the [Rust Book](https://doc.rust-lang.org/stable/book/).
+My implementation of the project in Chapters [12: *An I/O Project: Building a Command Line Program*](https://doc.rust-lang.org/stable/book/ch12-00-an-io-project.html) and [13.03: *Improving Our I/O Project*](https://doc.rust-lang.org/stable/book/ch13-03-improving-our-io-project.html) of [*The Rust Programming Language*](https://doc.rust-lang.org/stable/book/).

-I have been going through the book for the past few days and after this chapter I hope I'll finally be able to write a few of my own projects in Rust.
+I have been going through the book for the past few days.
+This is my first Rust project.
+After I complete it I will be able to create my own Rust projects.

 *Minigrep* is a command line tool for finding lines with substrings in files.